lijinbio/cellqc/README.md

 ### Result files

 Three result files are generated under a `result` subdirectory. `result/*.h5seurat` and `result/*.h5ad` files are count matrices after processing with QC metrics such as "pANN" for proportion of artificial nearest neighbors, and/or "scpred_prediction" for predicted cell type.
 A report file `result/report.html` is a summary of QC metrics.
+A `postproc` subdirectory with `postproc/*.h5ad` files is also generated for basic post-processing.
+This includes adding a prefix to the cell barcode, ensuring unique variable names, and cleaning the `raw` layer from the .h5ad file.

 ### An example